godwinogele/Telecom-Customer-Churn-Analysis/README.md

 # Telecom-Customer-Churn-Analysis

-This README file accompanies the project analyzing customer churn in the Telecom industry.
+This README file accompanies the project analyzing customer churn in the Telecom industry, utilizing  SPSS for data analysis..

 # Project Overview: